scious/documentation/docs/bask/latest.md

 - Run `merge_bask_into_core()`
   - `update_core_server_side_actions()`
     - Run `map_bask_to_core(file_path)` for SSAs.
 Accepts any bask file path, and tells you what core file path it corresponds to.
+    - Copy content from `src` file to dist file.
+    - Sandwhich the bundled code with Bubble's standard function declaration.
+    - Run `update_package.json` Updates the package.json for each SSA.
+      - Regex check the `dist` file for every production package listed in the `src` `package.json` for appearances of `require("<package_name>").
+      - For every appearance, add that package and it's version to the SSA's `dist` `package.json`.
+  - `update_core_client_side_actions()`
+  - `update_core_visual_elements()`
+    All of these functions rely on `map_bask_to_core(file_path)`
+    - Accepts any bask file path, and tells you what core file path it corresponds to.

+### `Bask Auto Build and Push`

+Set Bask to automatically push local changes to your Bubble plugin after running your `build.js` script.
+To trigger an automatic push, simply unfocus your VS Code editor.

+- Project folder is already defined in a way that VS Code can detect is a bask repository
+- If project is already up to date, then don't push any changes.
+Notify that remote is already up to date.
+- If project is not up to date, then

+- Run `merge_bask_into_core()`
+  - `update_core_server_side_actions()`
+    - Run `map_bask_to_core(file_path)` for SSAs.
+Accepts any bask file path, and tells you what core file path it corresponds to.
     - Feed output of `map_bask_to_core()` to `build.js` (or `build.mjs` if the `.js` version is not available).
     - Sandwhich the bundled code with Bubble's standard function declaration.
   - `update_core_client_side_actions()`